CutyDragon/Lizzie-AI-Agent/README.md

 ---

 ## 10. Conclusion
 Cyria is a powerful AI-driven financial advisor bot designed to enhance user engagement and provide actionable financial advice on Twitter.
-With its customizable templates, automated interactions, and intelligent content generation, Cyria is an invaluable tool for individuals and organizations aiming to make an impact in the financial space.
+With its customizable templates for web pages, automated interactions, and intelligent content generation, Cyria is an invaluable tool for individuals and organizations aiming to make an impact in the financial space.
 By following this guide, you can fully utilize Cyria’s potential and even expand its capabilities to suit evolving needs.